Hermenegildo Villanueva: Political career

 After the Spanish–American War, he was appointed as justice of the peace in Bais.
 In 1902, he became municipal vice-president (vice mayor) and subsequently elected as municipal president (mayor) in 1903.
 He was reelected for another term in 1905.

 In 1907, he succeeded Demetrio Larena as governor of Negros Oriental.
 In 1909, while serving an unexpired term as governor, he ran for a seat in the Philippine Assembly and won.
 He represented the first district of Negros Oriental for two consecutive terms from 1909 to 1912 and from 1912 to 1916.

 Villanueva then served as senator from the eighth senatorial district for two terms from 1919 to 1925 and from 1925 to 1931.
 Afterwards, he returned as governor of Negros Oriental for another two terms from 1931 to 1934 and from 1934 to 1937.
 During his incumbency as governor, he was elected as delegate to the 1934 Constitutional Convention that drafted the 1935 Philippine Constitution and was chairman of the Committees on National Defense, Special Provinces, and Sponsorship.

 Prior to his appointment to the Quezon cabinet, he was appointed Chairman of the Board on Pension for Veterans in 1938.

 Death and legacy

 Villanueva was aboard SS Corregidor when it sank in the early hours of December 17, 1941 upon striking a mine off Manila Bay.
-His son Jesus Pablo Villanueva also died as a result of the tragedy.
+His newly married son, Jesus Pablo Hermenegildo Larena Villanueva, also perished as a result of the tragedy, whose bride of six months, American mestiza Estela Strong Estrada, who was 3 months pregnant with their son, Jaime Jesus Estrada Villanueva, survived the unfortunate incident.

 In 1949, as decreed by President Elpidio Quirino, the barrio of Payabon was separated from the town of Manjuyod, Negros Oriental and created as the town of Bindoy, named after Villanueva.